Why should I get my MBA and continue working? How do I fit this program into my life?

-- Can I speak with a current student or alumnus to hear first-hand about the Cross Continent program?
+Can I speak with a current student or alumnus to hear first-hand about the Cross Continent program?

 Yes.
 Connect with the admissions counselor who will be happy to connect you with a student or alumnus.

-- We admit applicants with a range of test scores.
 There is no minimum requirement.
-However, if you feel that you have not scored your personal best, or that the results are not representative of your ability, you may re-take the exam.
-As a guide, about 80% of GMAT scores for the Cross Continent program range from 540 - 720.
+We admit applicants with a range of test scores.
+However, if you feel that you have not scored your personal best, or that the results are not representative of your abilities, you may re-take the exam.
+If you submit multiple test scores, you must indicate on your application which score you would like for us to use.

-- I own my own business.
+I own my own business.
 As a self-sponsored student, am I eligible for your program?

-- As long as you are working, you are eligible for the program.
+As long as you are working, you are eligible for the program.
 Students participating in the Cross Continent program must be employed on a full-time basis.

-- What “type” of student are you looking for?
+What “type” of student are you looking for?